Ethics for Student Research – p2

 Research activities rely on trust that things are being observed carefully, data is being collected and results reported truthfully and analyzed in the appropriate way.
-This kind of expected trust is the same as that present for exams in high schools.
-If there is cheating, the exams lose their meaning.
-This in addition to the fact that you would be individually penalized on all your test-taking.
+This expectation of trust is the same as that in sport, where players and referees are expected to play by the rules to ensure the match proceeds safely.
+If players deliberately engage in dangerous conduct that injures opponents, all the fun of sport is lost.
+You’ve almost certainly learned this lesson in sport already.

 There have been cases of misconduct in which research was directed without properly understanding this.
 Needless to say, there should be no study activity that go against the law.
 What makes up misconduct, however, is not widely recognized.
 In the “Guidelines for Responding to Misconduct in Research” issued by the Japanese Ministry of Education, Culture, Sports, Science and Technology in 2014, the following three examples are defined as those of “specific research misconduct”: fabrication, falsification, and plagiarism.